frectures/js/README.md

 }
 ```

-- `const` variables require initialization and forbid mutation of the variable:
+- `const` requires initialization and forbids mutation of the variable:

 ```js
 function f() {